The SMU Certificate in Paralegal Studies is a six-month, non-credit certificate program offered in a classroom format.

 You will learn the practical information, processes, and procedures essential to the legal environment.

-The certificate program is divided into six courses, including Introduction to Law, Torts & Personal Injury, Legal Research & Writing, Civil Litigation, Contract Law, and Survey of Law for a total of over 125 classroom and coursework hours.
+The certificate program is divided into seven courses, including Introduction to Law, Torts & Personal Injury, Legal Research & Writing, Civil Litigation, Legal Technology, Contract Law, and Survey of Law for a total of over 125 classroom and coursework hours.

 Introduction to Law